Falling ice, melting snow pose risk as temperatures rise

 Firefighters said the house was vacant.
 The second floor fell onto the first like a pancake.

-A garage collapsed near Humboldt Park at Richmond and Bloomingdale.
-No injuries reported there.
+A garage collapsed near Humboldt Park at Richmond and Bloomingdale, also with no injuries reported.

-Then Chopper 7 HD capturing images of another breach overnight near 85th and Commercial in the South Chicago neighborhood.
-Authorities said no one was inside.
+RELATED: Man trapped in South Deering garage for 2 hours after cave-in

+On Feb.
+17, a man died after a snow-covered awning collapsed on him and another person at an off-track betting site on the Far South Side.

 "We see icicles falling all the time," said Michael Jett.